henryjuho/uspopgen/README.md

 particular meet that threshold.

 A number of common filters applied to SNP calls include
-    * Depth filters (setting a minimum and maximum depth for a site)
+    * Depth filters (Setting a minimum and maximum depth for a site)
     * Minimum SNP quality (Requiring a minimum quality in the QUAL field of the SNP)
     * Minimum RMS mapping quality for SNPs
-    * Allele Balance (filtering sites where the fraction of non-reference reads is too low)
+    * Allele Balance (Filtering sites where the fraction of non-reference reads is too low)
-    * Strand Bias
+    * Strand Bias (Filtering sites where the number of reference and non-reference reads are highly correlated with the strands of the reads)

 For a summary of SNP filtering applied to whole genome resequencing studies in birds see [here](https://www.dropbox.com/s/xa0bndtz42i1uft/snp_filtering_avian_studies.pdf?dl=0)

 One of the simplest thresholds that can be applied is a minimum quality score.
 Here we will apply this to samtools VCF containing only SNPs.
 Here we will

 ### GATK recommended Hard Filters